 Port Orange is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 59,866 people and 12 constituent neighborhoods, Port Orange is the 50th largest community in Florida.
+With a population of 62,596 people and 14 constituent neighborhoods, Port Orange is the 50th largest community in Florida.

+Port Orange is a somewhat ethnically-diverse city.
 The people who call Port Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orange residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port Orange include Irish, Italian, English, and French .
+Important ancestries of people in Port Orange include German, Irish, English, Italian, and Polish.

 The most common language spoken in Port Orange is English.
 Other important languages spoken here include Spanish and Arabic.